 In addition to personal care at home, in adult day care, in adult foster care, or in memory care facilities (for those with Alzheimer’s Disease and other dementias), this program will cover minor home modifications for senior safety and improved access, as well as Personal Emergency Response Services to help monitor participants when no family members can be present.

 This waiver allows for consumer direction.
 This means participants are given the flexibility to choose their own care providers.
 Adult children can be hired as caregivers, and North Dakota is one of just a few states that allow spouses to be paid as caregivers.
 However, program participants are not given budgetary control.
-They cannot choose how much to pay their caregivers, only from whom they receive care.
-Typically, caregivers are paid between 50% and 75% of the going rate for home care in the state.
-As of 2020, it is estimated that personal caregivers receive an hourly rate of $13.50 to $20.25.
+They cannot choose how much to pay their caregivers, only who administers their care.

 Note that this waiver is referred to by different names.
 Formally, it is called the Medicaid Waiver for Home and Community Based Services, but most persons, including state employees, simply call it the Aged and Disabled Waiver.
 This waiver is administered by the Aging Services Division within the North Dakota Department of Human Services.

-The North Dakota Aged and Disabled Waiver considers both the applicant’s age and level of impairment as related conditions for enrollment.
+The North Dakota Aged and Disabled Waiver considers the applicant’s age and level of impairment as conditions for enrollment.
 Applicants under 65 years of age must be designated as disabled by Social Security.
-However, those 65 and older must require nursing home level care, but need not be fully disabled.
+While those 65 and older must require nursing home level care, but need not be fully disabled.

 The Aged and Disabled Waiver is a Medicaid program and therefore applicants must be financially eligible to receive Medicaid.
-ND factors in the applicant’s income and assets.
-Similar to age and level of impairment, the applicant’s finances are inter-related with their marital status.
+North Dakota considers the applicant’s income and assets.

-Income Limits – Unmarried, widowed, or otherwise single applicants are limited to $883 in income per month.
-Married couples with both spouses as applicants can have up to $1,193 per month.
-(These figures went into effect April 1, 2020).
-Applicants are permitted to subtract from their countable income all of their monthly bills for doctors’ visits, medications, health insurance, and other out-of-pocket care costs.
-For example, if one’s income is $4,000 / month and their assessed, recurring medical expenses are $3,500 / month, they will very likely qualify as “Medically Needy” recipients.
+Unmarried, widowed, or otherwise single applicants are limited to $1,009 in income per month.
+Married couples with both spouses as applicants can have up to $1,364 per month.
+(These figures are effective until March 31, 2024.)
+Applicants are permitted to subtract from their countable income all of their monthly bills for doctors’ visits, medications, health insurance, and other out-of-pocket health-care costs.
+For example, if one’s income is $4,000 a month and their recurring medical expenses are $3,500 a month, they will very likely qualify as “Medically Needy” recipients.

 If the applicant is married and his or her spouse is not seeking Medicaid assistance, the non-applicant spouse (called the Community Spouse) may be entitled to part, or even all, of his or her spouse’s income.
-In 2020, up to $2,550 of the applicant’s monthly income may go to the non-applicant spouse.
-This is referred to as the Maximum Monthly Maintenance Needs Allowance.
+In 2023, up to $2,550 of the applicant’s monthly income may be able to be transferred to the non-applicant spouse.
+This is referred to as the Monthly Maintenance Needs Allowance.

-A final note on eligibility, ND reserves the right to refuse acceptance into this waiver if the cost of care at home or in the community exceeds what it would have otherwise cost to care for the same person in a nursing home.
+A final note on eligibility: North Dakota reserves the right to refuse acceptance into this waiver if the cost of care at home or in the community exceeds what it would have otherwise cost to care for the same person in a nursing home.